Missing Puzzle Pieces in the Performance Landscape of the Quantum Approximate Optimization Algorithm: Introduction

-In contrast to this, it has been explicitly shown that constant depth QAOA has strong sub-optimal performance for the Maximum Independent Set (MIS) problem~\cite{Farhi2020a,Farhi2020}.
-Indeed, the minimal requirement to find solutions close to the optimum is `to see the whole graph', thus that $p\gtrsim \log(N)$, making QAOA an algorithm with increasing sample complexity.
-This observation of widely differing algorithm performance for two NP-hard problem classes, MaxCut and MIS, is not restricted only to quantum algorithms but also extents to classical algorithm performance.
+In contrast to this relative success of QAOA in solving the MaxCut problem, it has been explicitly shown that constant depth QAOA has strong sub-optimal performance for the Maximum Independent Set (MIS) problem~\cite{Farhi2020a,Farhi2020}.
+Indeed, the minimal requirement to find solutions close to the optimum is `to see the whole graph', thus that $p\in O(\log(N))$, making QAOA an algorithm with increasing query complexity.
+This observation of widely differing algorithm performance for two NP-hard problem classes, MaxCut and MIS, is not restricted only to quantum algorithms or QAOA but also extents to the performance of classical algorithms.

 A recent, very successful attempt at explaining this phenomenon employs the so-called Overlap Gap Property (OGP) that can be linked to algorithmic hardness.
-Problems that do have an OGP, like MIS, posses an intricate property associated to the clustering of good solutions~\cite{Mezard2005,Achlioptas2011,Gamarnik2019,Gamarnik2021}.
+Problems that do have an OGP, like MIS in limit of large graph degree, possess an intricate property associated to the clustering of good solutions~\cite{Mezard2005,Achlioptas2011,Gamarnik2019,Gamarnik2021}.
 Solutions that are close to optimality for instances which possess OGP are either very similar or very different, implying that there are remote clusters of good solutions in the state space.